SuperXiang/kaggle-hpa-1/readme.md

 * add lr finder mode to lr scheduling
 * save the val/test predictions
 * treat problem as image segmentation with green channel as mask
+* use adap optimizer w/o fiddling around on the lr

 ### Challenges